sjbennett123/vindalebynight/content/background/Blackthorne’s Guide to Surviving Vindale.md

 ## Other Residents of Vindale

-As for the other “Commoners” who are unique in the town of Vindale, which is a quite a statement, there are two that stand out in my eyes as both useful and, ones you should be careful with when you deal with them.
+As for the other “Commoners” who are unique in the town of Vindale, which is a quite a statement, there are several that stand out in my eyes as both useful and, ones you should be careful with in your dealings.

 **Old Jarod, the Crazed Hermit**: Rumored to be once a powerful Celestial magician, his heart was shattered by a dead lover.
 He tells tales and talks until your ears fall off, but his stories are absolutely maddening.
 His speech patterns are odd and otherworldly for a supposedly educated person.
 Possibly the most disturbing part about Old Jarod is the ritual he makes you perform when you ask for his help.
 But that is for you to experience on your own.

 **Grim, the Undertaker of Vindale**: Grim is the quiet type, his facial expressions and cold white eyes tell you more than his words normally.
 If he speaks to you, it is like he is there but someone else is speaking.
 Something about him terrifies me, but I don't know what it truly is about Grim that does it.
 He is a good person and has never harmed anyone unless they disturb his grave keeping routine.
 I once asked him a personal question.
 I woke up in a pumpkin patch, without clothes, covered in blood, wearing a pumpkin on my head without memories of the last few days.
 Never again will I ask him such a question.
 Either I experienced something I couldn't comprehend or that was his cruel and morbid sense of humor.
 Either way, don't offend him.

+**Feihlen Brighthelm**: Feihlen is new to the area.
+Feihlen has uncanny and possibly unnatural control over some of the local wildlife.
+He is a loud advocate for wildlife and animals, both benign and not, and resorts to extreme methodology to further his ideals.
+We keep a close eye on him and his animal cohorts.

+**Captain Dyinn Vintrel**: Operates a small jail house close to the Burning Goblet Tavern.
+Inside is a single, mostly bare, room, save a circle of power where they house any they arrest.
+Not many see the outside of this room again, except when transferred to the larger prison, or used as food, or both.
+Don't think just because it's daylight they are not watching.
+Captain Dyinn Vintrel has a whole host of traitors happy to trade in their lives and blood for the "privilege" of working for the clans.

+**Frank Grisk**: For some reason, he calls himself "the les Sangsues Abyssale".
+We haven't been able to find the reason for the odd name, and frankly don't care.
+Frank is someone who would sell his own mother for a gold and an intoxication potion, and I advise you watch your back, and your purse, when he is around.

+**Alderik and Eslendra Crinamorte**: Young for such beasts, a mere 75 years, they own and operate a vineyard that is known as one of the best.
+They claim they are sympathetic to the living, and in truth, we haven't found anything yet to contradict that.
+The other creatures of the night grow tired of their sympathies, and they know this.

 *~ M*